socialsignin/socialsignin-provider/README.md

 This reduces the need to work with the lower-level connection apis of spring social when an application simply wants to to deal with API Clients directly rather than connections to APIs.

-The modules also enable automatic configuration of provider-specific components from Spring-Social and Spring-Social-Security based on environment property values, and allow the component to be registered easlily and via component scanning. eg.
+The modules also enable auto-configuration of the provider-specific components from Spring-Social and Spring-Social-Security through the setting of environment properties, and allow the component to be registered easlily and via component scanning. eg.
 ```
 			<context:component-scan